-SGEP Advisor Paul Olin and staff operate an ongoing monitoring program in the Russian River basin to document in-stream survival of juvenile coho, outmigration of smolts, and returns of adult fish.
-Efforts are primarily focused on the Russian River Coho Salmon Captive Broodstock Program.
-Rearing and stocking of Broodstock Program fish is conducted by program partners at the Warms Springs Hatchery and Sea Grant biologists conduct seasonal monitoring activities, following the coho salmon life stages:
+California Sea Grant Extension Specialist Mariska Obedzinski and her staff operate an ongoing monitoring program in the Russian River basin to document in-stream survival of juvenile coho, outmigration of smolts, and returns of adult fish for the Russian River Coho Salmon Captive Broodstock Program and the Coastal Monitoring Program.

 Innovative PIT tag technology allows biologists to collect data on fish numbers, movement, and distribution at all life stages.
 This technology has been an invaluable tool for monitoring coho in the Russian River basin.